PCOS Is A Condition That Affects 100's of Millions That Nobody Knows Anything About.

 - Most doctors are clueless about it

-As PCOS is not just an ovary condition, despite the same suggesting otherwise.
-There are a number of symptoms which PCOS can create, those include;
+It is not just an ovary condition, despite the same suggesting otherwise.
+In fact, there are a number of signs and symptoms that PCOS can create.

 - Menstrual cycle irregularities